TheAisBack/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

-the model does use dropout layers mentioned above, an approipriate amount has been used to help with overfitting.
+the model does use dropout layers mentioned above, an appropriate amount has been used to help with overfitting.
 Trained with enough data to help the car not to go over the track or hit the track.

 ####3.
 Model parameter tuning